lholota/dev-setup/README.md

 ## Set up guide
 > Note: this repository assumes you are running Windows 10 1903 or later running on x64 architecture.

-1. Prepare Windows using the `Init-Windows.ps1` Powershell script.
-Run the script with admin privileges, computer restart may be required.
+1. Prepare Windows using the `Set-ExecutionPolicy Bypass -Scope Process; .\Init-Windows.ps1` Powershell command.
+Run the script with admin privileges.
+Some of the features require computer restart, keep rerunning the script after each restart until you see a message saying the script is finished.
 The script:
     - Enables Hyper-V
     - Enables WSL
     - Downloads and creates an Ubuntu 20.04 LTS distro